jcarlier1/uniadvisor-page/README.md

-Landing page template from Vercel
+Landing page template from Vercel.
+Adapted for UniAdvisor